 This travel guide is the perfect tool to help plan your Scottsdale getaway.
 I'll take you through the top restaurants and coffee shops, the best months to visit, where to stay, and more!

-This Scottsdale travel guide features my favorite spots and is perfect to help plan your Scottsdale getaway!
+This Scottsdale travel guide features my favorite spots and is perfect to help plan your Scottsdale getaway.
 Discover the best restaurants, hiking trails, when to visit and more!

 How to get to Scottsdale

 A major reason Jake and I plan a Scottsdale getaway at least two or three times every year is because of how easy it is to get to Scottsdale.

-The best time to visit
+The best time to visit Scottsdale

 Temperatures will range from the 60s to 80s and the skies will be sunny.
 Temperatures become too hot to handle once you enter May and the unbearable heat continues through September.

-Best resorts in scottsdale az
+Best resorts in Scottsdale, AZ

 The rooms are in bungalow clusters with a mid-century design and the pool has a hoppin vibe with great music and adult floaties.
 Andaz is without a doubt one of the best resorts for a fun Scottsdale getaway.

 Omni Montelucia and Andaz Scottsdale are both great for a couples or family Scottsdale getaway.
 I would say Omni is a tad more family friendly since there are multiple pools.

-Best restaurants in Scottsdale AZ
+Best restaurants in Scottsdale, AZ

 cafes and healthy bites

-Arcadia Farms Cafe - This boutique bistro is a must for brunch!
+Arcadia Farms Cafe - this boutique bistro is a must for brunch.
 Arcadia Farms combines a French cottage styled interior, cozy (and well shaded) patio, and delicious food.
 I love the crepes croque-monsieur, wild mushroom, spinach and leek tart, and the strawberry scones.

-Kaleidoscope Juice – Several locations offer healthy smoothies, green juices, coffee, smoothie bowls, toasts, bulletproof coffee, and more.
+Kaleidoscope Juice – several locations offer healthy smoothies, green juices, coffee, smoothie bowls, toasts, bulletproof coffee, and more.
 There are also take-away options.

 Olive and Ivy – Mediterranean cuisine including salads, flatbreads and bruschetta.
 The patio is huge and offers nice views of the river.

-Best Bars in Scottsdale AZ
+Best bars in Scottsdale, AZ

 Old Town and the Entertainment District have many bars to choose from.
 Beverley on Main is my favorite option in Old Town.

-Hiking Trails in Scottsdale
+Hiking trails in Scottsdale

 There will be times it feels like a climb where you have to use your hands to make your way up the steep parts.
 Allow at least 2 hrs for this hike to have time for a quick rest at the top while enjoying the spectacular views.

-Piestewa Peak Summit Trail - Offers amazing views and is shorter (around 1.5 hours) and a bit easier than Camelback.
+Piestewa Peak Summit Trail - offers amazing views and is shorter (around 1.5 hours) and a bit easier than Camelback.

-Papago Park - Perfect if you prefer a nice jog or easy walk in the midst of the Arizona desert landscape.
+Papago Park - perfect if you prefer a nice jog or easy walk in the midst of the Arizona desert landscape.